WESTERN AUSTRALIA SOUTHWEST 13 days

 Bunbury ---> Yallingup.
 1.5 hrs.

-• Relax at Smith’s beach. — the beach is widely considered one of the most stunning and "quintessential" beaches in the Margaret River region.
+• Morning: Relax at Smith’s Beach. — the beach is widely considered one of the most stunning and "quintessential" beaches in the Margaret River region.
 It offers a perfect blend of high-end luxury and raw, natural beauty.

 • The Vibe: Expansive, pristine, and "barefoot luxury."
 It feels secluded yet is home to some of the area's best accommodation.